Overview

 Example responses from a language model at different training stages.
 The prompt asks for a summary of the relationship between sleep and health.
 The pre-trained LLM produces a relevant but unfocused answer without directly following the instructions.
 The instruction-tuned LLM generates a concise and accurate summary aligned with the prompt.
 The preference-tuned LLM further improves the response by using a friendly tone and engaging language, which makes the answer more relatable and user-centered.

 Three approaches commonly used to improve reasoning capabilities in LLMs.
-These methods (inference-compute scaling, reinforcement learning, and distillation) are typically applied after the conventional training stages (initial model training, pre-training, and post-training with instruction and preference tuning).
+These methods (inference-compute scaling, reinforcement learning, and distillation) are typically applied after the conventional training stages (initial model training, pre-training, and post-training with instruction and preference tuning), but reasoning techniques can also be applied to the pre-trained base model.

 Illustration of how contradictory premises lead to a logical inconsistency.
 From "All birds can fly" and "A penguin is a bird," we infer "Penguin can fly."
 This conclusion conflicts with the established fact "Penguin cannot fly," which results in a contradiction.